Top 100+ Apex Legends Tips And Tricks [Mega Guide]

 - Using a single Ultimate Accelerant will fully charge Wattson’s ultimate, Interception Pylon.
 You can only place one Interception Pylon at a time, however.

 - Wattson’s ultimate will protect you and your allies from Bangalore and Gibraltar ultimates in addition to ordinances (grenades).
-It also intercepts Caustic’s Nox Gas Grenade, if the ultimate is thrown within the Interception Pylon’s range.
+It also intercepts Caustic’s Nox Gas Grenade and even Nox Gas Traps, among other projectile abilities, if they are thrown within its range.

 - You can use Wraith’s Into the Void ability while on ziplines.